The three types of paintball guns are pump, mechanical & electronic.

 Frequently Asked Questions

-What are the different types of paintball markers?
+What are the main types of paintball guns?